 The demand for our services has grown significantly due to COVID-19.
 We continue to receive new requests from individuals, families and organizations seeking food assistance and we respond to each request with individualized recommendations and help.

 TCFJ's COVID-19 Response:

 COVID-19 has shined a spotlight on the many inequities facing historically underserved communities including two issues that TCFJ has actively worked to address: limited access to affordable fresh foods and personal safety and protection supplies.

-We've rapidly expanded our reach and programming in 2020 to meet these needs by sourcing and distributing more food than ever and by helping to coordinate and lead a community mask-making and distribution effort.
+We've rapidly expanded our reach and programming in 2020 and beyond to meet these needs by sourcing and distributing more food than ever and by helping to coordinate and lead a community mask-making and distribution effort.
 Additional details about our COVID-19 response can be found here: https://www.tcfoodjustice.org/covid19response

 More about TCFJ: